 Statutory History.
 This program is authorized by KSA 75-5701 through 75-5749, which establishes the Department.
 Applicable federal regulations include the Titles III and IX of the Social Security Act and the Federal Unemployment Tax Act.

-Administration & Support Services
+Department of Labor Administration & Support Services